-- Existing infrastructure in the area (i.e. the N1, R101, R44 and the Paarl-Bellville railway line and station), which dictate the location of certain transport, modal change or break-of-bulk land uses. - Klapmuts is a significant new regional economic node within metropolitan area and spatial target for developing a "consolidated platform for export of processed agri-food products (e.g. inland packaging and "containerisation port") and "an inter-municipal growth management priority".
+- Existing infrastructure in the algered Re N1, R101, R44 and the Paarl-Bellville railway line and station), which dictate the location of certain transport, modal change or break-of-bulk land uses. - Klapmuts is a significant new regional economic node within metropolitan area and spatial target for developing a "consolidated platform for export of processed agri-food products (e.g. inland packaging and "containerisation port") and "an inter-municipal growth management priority".